allmyles/allmyles-docs/flights.rst

                                  IATA code, must be in the city specified in ``toLocation``
     :jsonparam String providerType: *(optional)* type of results to retrieve
-    :jsonparam String[] airlines: *(optional)* list of airlines to filter results to, given as their two character IATA code
+    :jsonparam String[] preferredAirlines: *(optional)* list of airlines to filter results to, given as their
+                                           two character IATA code

 .. _Person: